Sand Creek massacre: Remembrance

+Several Native families worked with museum professionals to repatriate and rebury the remains of Sand Creek Massacre victims across tribal homelands.
+In 1967, Anthropologists and the Nez Perce Tribe came to an agreement.
+The University of Idaho would rebury any remains after analyzing any graves disturbed.
+These remains, many of which had been taken by soldiers as war trophies or collected later by institutions, were eventually brought to a burial site in Concho, Oklahoma, where eighteen victims were reburied in a circular formation representing the shape of a tipi.
+As Chip Coldwell observed; "The promise of these efforts was largely eclipsed by the seeming majority of anthropologists who condemned repatriation as "scientifically indefensible."
+The graves were intended to become a place of remembrance and ongoing visitation for descendants, but over time the site has deteriorated due to limited resources for maintenance.
+Tribal representatives have noted that the condition of the graves reflects more challenges in Native communities' efforts to protect, honor, and tell the history of Sand Creek.

 A site, on Big Sandy Creek in Kiowa County, is now preserved by the National Park Service.
 The Sand Creek Massacre National Historic Site was dedicated on April 28, 2007, almost 142 years after the massacre.
 The American Battlefield Trust and its partners preserved 640 acre of Sand Creek and deeded it to the national historic site.

 The precise location of the National Park Service historic site is disputed by Chuck and Mike Bowen in their self-published book.
 According to National Park Service, the Indians were camped below the bluff of today's historic site and they did not see the soldiers coming.
 Yet no period artifacts have been found below that bluff, whereas over 4,000 artifacts have been found starting about two miles up the creek from the NPS site on private property belonging to the Bowen family.
 It is there where Black Kettle and the Indians were camped.
 According to George Bent, the Indians saw the soldiers coming from miles away.
 Little Bear got up early in the morning and crossed the dry creek bed to get his horse.
 From a high hill, he looked south toward the Fort Lyon Trail and saw approaching soldiers that looked like a long black line on the horizon, (Bent to Hyde 4-14-1906).